Natural Laxative Foods: Compare with drug store laxatives!

 • Pregnancy

-Constipation caused by a lack of dietary fiber intake and fluid intake is easier to treat.
+Constipation caused by a lack of dietary fiber and fluid intake is easier to treat.
 Natural laxative foods, nutritional habits, and correcting lifestyles are good enough (1).
-Treating improving bowel movements and constipation is a colon-cleansing act.
+Treating and improving bowel movements and constipation is a colon-cleansing act.

 Constipation Disorder Treatment Methods